-I grow many of these as potted plants so they can be easily overwintered by hauling them inside, cutting back the tops, letting the pots dry out to simulate the dry season conditions of their native lands, and storing them out of the sun in a cool dry spot where they will not freeze.
+I grow many of these as potted plants so that they can be easily overwintered by hauling them inside, cutting back the foliage, letting the pots dry out to simulate the dry season conditions of their native lands, and storing them out of the sun in a cool, dry spot where they will not freeze.

-If they are growing in the ground they will need a few more steps to get them ready for their winter nap.
+If they are growing in the ground, they will need a few more steps to get them ready for their winter nap.
 Generally, they need to be dug after the foliage begins to die back, usually after first frost.
 Dig carefully so as not to injure the bulbs.
-Breaks in the surface encourages rotting.
-Wash the soil off the bulbs and put them in a warm dry place to cure.
-Most need only 1 to 3 days of curing time then pack them away in a cool dry place for winter.
-Here are some specifics for each plant.
+Wounds on the outside of bulbs may encourage rotting.
+Wash the soil off the bulbs and put them in a warm, dry place to cure.
+Most need only 1 to 3 days of curing time before they can be packed away in a cool, dry place for winter.

-- Callas are another plant that doesn't need to be washed.
+- Callas are another that doesn't need to be washed.
 Just dry the bulbs for about a week in a warm location, remove the old stems, brush off the loose soil, and pack in layers in slightly moist peat moss or vermiculite in a cardboard box or paper bag so they are not touching.
-Store at 45-55 degrees.
-Check for rotting or dehydration.
+Store at 45-55°F. Check for rotting or dehydration.
 If they start to shrivel, lightly moisten the packing material.

 - Dahlias: After washing the clumps, let them dry overnight and then pack away in slightly moist cedar chips or peat moss or in a black plastic bag with lots of holes punched in it.
-They should not dry out completely but will rot if kept too wet.
-Store in a dark cool spot, around 50 degrees.
-Check them a few times over the winter for rotting or shriveling.
+They should not dry out completely, but will rot if kept too wet.
+Store in a dark cool spot, around 50°F. Check them a few times over the winter for rotting or shriveling.
 Wait until spring to divide the clumps.
 Each piece needs to have a section of the stem attached where the buds for next year's plant will form.

 Check all the sleeping beauties a few times over the winter to be sure that none are rotting or dehydrating.
 Remove any that have spoiled to keep them from ruining the whole lot.
 If the packing material seems too wet, replace it with dry material.
 If they show signs of shriveling, mist them lightly.
 Like Goldilocks, they need it to be just right!